FPL McAuliffe Project Frequently Asked Questions

 How much will the new Branch cost?

 The estimated cost is $8.6 million, including land.
 We have requested and received a $4.2 million grant from the Mass Board of Library Commissioners.
-The Library will request $3.8 million from the Town.
-The Library’s Foundation will raise $600,000 during the next couple of years.
+The Library will receive $3.8 million from the Town.
+The Library’s Foundation is trying to raise $600,000 during the next couple of years to decrease the town’s cost.

 Will other operating costs increase at the new Branch library?